ProgramYuriyG/Chemical-Air-Data/README.md

 # Chemical-Air-Data
-A website for viewing the air pollution data for various states in the United States of America from today all the way back to 1985.
+A website designed for viewing the air pollution data for various states in the United States of America from 2020 all the way back to 1985.
+An easy to use interface with valuable information at your fingertips!

 Contains Data on:
 ##### Carbon Monoxide, Lead, Nitrogen dioxide, Ozone, Particulate matter <= 10μm in diameter, Particulate matter <= 2.5μm in diameter, Sulfur dioxide

 Uses: Java/SQL/Selenium/HTML/CSS

 ## Who is this data useful for?